-If a percentage restriction on investment or use of assets set forth above is adhered to at the time of the transaction, later changes to the market value of the investment or the total assets of the Trust will not be considered a violation of the restriction (except for the restrictions in paragraphs (iv), (ix) or (x)).
+If a percentage restriction on investment or use of assets set forth above is adhered to at the time of the transaction, later changes to the market value of the investment or the total assets of the Trust will not be considered a violation of the restriction.
 If the Trust receives from an issuer, subscription rights to purchase securities of that issuer, and if the Trust exercises such subscription rights at a time when the Trust's Portfolio holdings of securities of that issuer would otherwise exceed the limits set forth above, it will not constitute a violation if, prior to receipt of securities upon exercise of such rights, the Trust has sold at least as many securities of the same class and value as would result in the restriction being complied with.

-The operations of the Public Portfolio LPs are subject to the terms of their constating documents, which provide, among other things, that the Public Portfolio LPs will operate in a manner consistent with the investment restrictions set out above.
+The operations of Public Portfolio LP are subject to the terms of its constating documents, which provide, among other things that Public Portfolio LP will operate in a manner consistent with the investment restrictions set out above.